OG-Hunter/seditiontracker.github.io-/docs/_suspects/daniel-christmann.md

 perpwalk:
 quote: 'Yeah im [sic] not going to lie.
 I wasn’t one of the first people in.
 When realized [sic] it was happening I was scaling walls and shit'
 title: Daniel Christmann charged on July 16, 2021
-description: Click for latest case details.
-Suspects innocent until proven guilty.
+description: Convicted on November 28, 2022.
+Click for latest case details.
 author: seditiontrack
 layout: suspect
 published: true